 Frequently Asked Questions

-The course is based on the wind and solar case study.
+The course is based on the open-pit gold project case study.

 You’ll also get personalized, one-on-one support from me, so you can get your questions answered every step of the way.

-When you enroll in this course, you'll be able to ask me questions around how to apply what you're learning in the course (see the screenshots below).
+When you enroll in Financial Modeling for Mining course, you'll be able to ask me questions around how to apply what you're learning in the course (see the screenshots below).